 From the early days of Gutenberg’s printing press to the cloud-based learning of today, technology and education have always gone hand in hand.
 As such, it’s only natural for technological developments to impact education on a fundamental level.
 In this blog post, we’ll dive into how education technology in the digital age has changed the classroom.

-Prep time is cut down
+Prep time is cut down with education technology

 A teacher’s primary function in class is to teach.
 They shouldn’t have to spend most of their time planning and preparing course materials.
 Thankfully, there are many apps and software suites available that simplify this process.
 Going digital, teachers can access communities where huge databases of lesson plans and templates are readily available.

 One of the biggest ways education technology has changed the classroom is that it has shifted the class dynamic from passive to active.
 With educational technology, you can customise classroom interaction, and students can interact with the course materials in different ways.
 Thanks to digital apps, every student has access to all vast quantities of information in practically any format they need.
 This frees up a lot of time for the teacher to provide added value to their students through further insights, instead of blandly lecturing a bored classroom.